jingai/plugin.image.iphoto/README.txt

 If there are several businesses near the latitude/longitude pair found in iPhoto, it's possible that it may choose a location that is not what you were expecting.
-If this happens, try changing the location of the photo(s) in iPhoto to a pair that is closer to the business you really wanted.
+If this happens, try changing the location of the photo(s) in iPhoto to a pair that is closer to the business or address you really wanted.

 To verify that the latitude/longitude pair you are using will give the correct results within the plugin, you can check the pair by using this URL: